Rytchet/react_todo/README.md

 ## Features

-* Adding / Deleting todos
+- Adding / Deleting todos
-* Toggling them as complete / uncomplete
+- Toggling them as complete / uncomplete
-* An 'About' page using react-router-dom
+- An 'About' page using react-router-dom
-* Getting todos from a web API (https://jsonplaceholder.typicode.com/)
+- Getting todos from a web API (https://jsonplaceholder.typicode.com/)
+- Sending Put / Delete requests to the web API

 ## Running